umjammer/vavi-awt/README.md

 ### 🖌️ easy drag and drop system

-make a component by one liner
+make a component droppable by one liner

 ```java
     Droppable.makeComponentSinglePathDroppable(componebt, p -> { ... });